RoquetteTenreiro/MZ/script.md

 ### 2.4 Visualize NDVI raster maps

-First for 2015 ('ncol' means the number of columns up to a maximum limit of 4 features)
+First for 2015 ('ncol' means the number of columns up to a maximum limit of 4 features):

 ```{r}
 tmap_arrange(NDVI_2015.1_map,